 Staff and volunteer training.
 The philosophical shift to the CCP model of managing community cats is a significant one, requiring some of those involved to rethink their job responsibilities and various measures of success.
 Although there is often a strong emphasis on training staff and volunteers during the early days of a CCP, it’s important to recognize that training must be ongoing.
 Key concepts need to be reinforced periodically; processes and protocols must be revised and refined as lessons are learned.
 (What’s considered best practice one day might be outdated the next.)

 A commitment to training not only makes for a more effective CCP, but also ensures that the people involved feel invested — all of which has a positive impact on the program’s sustainability.
-(See “Working with Enforcement and Dispatch Staff,” “Working with Shelter Staff and Volunteers” and “Working with Local TNR and Rescue Groups” for additional information about this topic.)
+(See “Working with Field Services and Dispatch Staff,” “Working with Shelter Staff and Volunteers” and “Working with Local TNR and Rescue Groups” for additional information about this topic.)

 Effective communication.
 A CCP’s sustainability relies on the commitment of staff, volunteers and other stakeholders.
 This commitment, in turn, relies heavily on how much trust people have in CCP leadership.
 One of the most effective ways to build and maintain this trust is through honest, open communication.
 This might take the form of regular meetings with staff (ideally, representing various departments and/or organizations), a monthly newsletter to supporters of the shelter, or any number of other channels (some high-tech, some low-tech).
 Again, what’s important is that the communication be honest and open, and that it involves the broad range of stakeholders.